 The Hermann Minkowski Meetings bring together experts on the foundations of spacetime physics as well as beginners in the field.
 In addition to technical papers on areas related to Minkowski's contributions to the foundations of spacetime physics and on modern ramifications of his ideas, contributions on closely related topics will be also welcome - for example, on the history behind the discovery of the spacetime structure of the world (e.g., on Max Born's recollections) and on conceptual issues.

 In addition to talks and poster sessions, special tea / coffee hours will be included in the program to stimulate more informal discussions among the participants.
-For this reason we encourage interested colleagues to attend the meeting even if they do not plan to give a talk or present a poster.
+For this reason we encourage interested colleagues to attend the meeting even if they do not plan to give a talk.

 Deadline extended: Contributed papers in the form of extended abstracts of up to two pages (but not less than one page) should be emailed by Tuesday, February 28, 2017 to email@example.com.
 Submissions will be reviewed and notification of acceptance will be sent by Friday, March 24, 2017 (colleagues who submitted their abstracts before the initial deadline - January 31, 2017 - will be notified earlier).

-Submissions after the extended deadline will be considered until slots for talks and poster presentations are available.
+Submissions after the extended deadline will be considered until slots for talks are available.